A unified approach to $L^p$ Hardy and Rellich-type inequalities in Euclidean and non-Euclidean settings

 \section{Introduction}

-Hardy and Rellich inequalities are fundamental tools that naturally come into play in a multitude of areas, such as Analysis, Mathematical Physics, Spectral Theory, Geometry, and Quantum Mechanics.
-Moreover, the sharp version of these inequalities plays a crucial role in establishing existence and non-existence results for certain partial differential equations.
-Due to their broad applications, both these inequalities have been the subject of intensive study, leading to a vast body of literature (see for example \cite{BE}, \cite{OK}, \cite{MMP}, \cite{M} and \cite{B}, \cite{BT}, \cite{CM}, respectively, and references therein).\\
+Hardy and Rellich inequalities are fundamental tools that naturally arise in a wide range of areas, including Analysis, Mathematical Physics, Spectral Theory, Geometry, and Quantum Mechanics.
+The sharp forms of these inequalities play a crucial role in establishing existence and nonexistence results for various partial differential equations.
+Due to their broad applicability, both inequalities have been extensively studied, giving rise to a vast body of literature (see, for instance, \cite{BE,OK,MMP,M,B,BT,CM} and the references therein).

-Hardy's inequality, introduced for the first time in \cite{H}, is one of the mathematical manifestations of the Uncertainty Principle.
-In its classical formulation in \(\rN\) it states that:
+Hardy's inequality, introduced in \cite{H}, is one of the mathematical manifestations of the Uncertainty Principle.
+In its classical Euclidean form, it states that